+e.
 Justification

-The following questions must be answered and must be provided to PSD by you (School/Office):
+The following questions must be answered and must be provided to Procurement Services by the school/office:

-• Why is this necessary?

-Explain why this service is required.

-• Why is this firm selected?

-Do we have prior experience with the vendor that this procurement will build upon?
+- Why is this necessary?
+Explain why this service is required. - Why is this firm selected?
+Does SCS have prior experience with the vendor that this procurement will build upon?
 Is the service to be provided unique or proprietary in nature?
 Please include whether the firm is a small business and/or its employees belong to a union.
-If grant-named vendor, indicate.

-- Explain why this contract could not be competitively bid.
+If grant-named vendor, indicate. - Explain why this contract could not be competitively bid.
 Describe why this contract request could not undergo the normal competitive bid process required by the Board. - How was a fair price established?

-Provide details about the firm's competitors and pricing; how this is a best value for the District.

-• What would happen if this were not approved?

-Clarify ramifications of taking action versus not taking actions; including delay for competitive procurement.

-• What are the terms of the proposed agreement?
+Provide details about the firm's competitors and pricing; how this is a best value for the District. - What would happen if this were not approved?
+Clarify ramifications of taking action versus not taking actions; including delay for competitive procurement. - What are the terms of the proposed agreement?
 Identify terms of any proposed agreement, including the funding sources.
 Identify any savings over the previous year, "green" initiatives.